Modeling Causal Mechanisms with Diffusion Models for Interventional and Counterfactual Queries: Introduction

 \citet{karimi2020algorithmic} propose an approach for answering interventional queries by fitting a \textit{conditional variational autoencoder} to each conditional in the Markov factorization implied by the causal graph.
 Also using the ideas of variational inference and normalizing flows,~\citet{pawlowski2020deep} propose schemes for counterfactual inference.

 In \citet{carefl}, the authors propose an autoregressive normalizing flow for causal discovery and queries, referred to as \textit{CAREFL}.
-While the authors focus on bivariate graphs between observed and unobserved variables, their approach can be extended to more general DAGs.
-However, as also noted by~\citet{vaca}, CAREFL is unable to exploit the absence of edges fully as it reduces a causal graph to its causal ordering (which may not be unique). \citet{vaca} propose \textit{VACA}, which uses graph neural networks (GNNs) in the form of a {\em variational graph autoencoder} to sample from the observational, interventional, and counterfactual distribution.
+CAREFL is also applicable even with only knowledge of the causal ordering rather than the full causal graph as we require.
+However, as also noted by~\citet{vaca}, when the causal graph is present, CAREFL is unable to exploit the absence of edges fully as it reduces a causal graph to its causal ordering (which may not be unique).
+Using normalizing flows for answering causal queries with causal DAG was also explored by~\citep{balgi2022personalized}, however their approach does not have any theoretical guarantees on their counterfactual estimates, and their experimental evaluation is quite limited.

+\citet{vaca} propose \textit{VACA}, which uses graph neural networks (GNNs) in the form of a {\em variational graph autoencoder} to sample from the observational, interventional, and counterfactual distribution.
 VACA can utilize the inherent graph structure through the GNN, however, suffers in empirical performance (see~Section~\ref{sec: exp}).
 Furthermore, the usage of the GNN leads to undesirable design constraints, e.g., the encoder GNN cannot have hidden layers~\citep{vaca}.

+A very recent work by \citet{javaloy2023causal} combines the idea of using autoregressive normalizing flows (as in CAREFL) and modeling the entire causal graph as one model (as in VACA), to reduce possible error propagation in the graph.
+The authors further generalize the theoretical results from \citet{carefl} beyond affine autoregressive normalizing flows and establish a clearer connection to SCMs by providing a more direct way of applying the do-operator.
+In contrast to our work, \citet{javaloy2023causal} focuses on modeling the whole causal graph as one model.
+Modeling on a per-node basis has several advantages over a single model in terms of flexibility and computational efficiency because it permits individual node models to be trained in parallel.
+For example, on a single experiment, we observed that our DCM approach trains roughly seven times faster than CAREFL and nine times faster than VACA (see \cref{sec: running time}).